wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 Pass this one exam to become a "Microsoft Certified: Azure Developer Associate".

-<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-900">DB-900 Microsoft Azure Data Fundamentals</a>

 <a target="_blank" href="
 https://docs.microsoft.com/en-us/learn/certifications/exams/az-204">
 https://docs.microsoft.com/en-us/learn/certifications/exams/az-204</a>
-is about development in .Net and C#:
+formally defines the test and provides textual tutorial.
+The test is about development in .Net C#, Python, Bash Shell, PowerShell.

+PROTIP: <a target="_blank" href="https://learning.oreilly.com/videos/microsoft-az-204-certification/">Skylines Academy videos on OReilly</a> I think are the most thorough and best sequenced courses (and I've seen them all).

+<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-900">DB-900 Microsoft Azure Data Fundamentals</a> should be a pre-requisite.

 <strong>Develop</strong> Azure compute solutions (25-30%)
    * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/paths/create-serverless-applications/">Create serverless applications</a>